groovy-tutorial/groovy-tutorial/manuscript/09/09_22_Inheritance.md

 : Sometimes human language leads us astray and the notion of a `StudentClassList` makes us think that such a class could `extend` an existing `List` implementation.
 However, it's likely that `StudentClassList` really just needs a `List` as a member variable and will provide a set of methods to manage the business logic around the list.

-: It is often safer to use composition instead of inheritance if you're considering creating a subtype for a class in a package that you don't have control over.
-Whilst parts of your class might just be a _wrapper class_ brokering the interaction between its interface and the member variable, this is very useful if the other class changes.
+: It is often safer to use composition instead of inheritance if you're considering creating a subclassing a class in a package that you don't have control over.
+Whilst your class might just be a _wrapper class_ brokering the interaction between its interface and the member variable, this is very useful if the other class changes.

 : It can be tempting to use implementation inheritance to "pass down" useful instance methods.
 Where this occurs it's likely to be more useful take the composition approach or consider providing such methods as `static`, especially if the method logic is broadly useful.